 I studied illustration as a degree at uni, and halfway into my first year I found myself pushed into the print room to try and experiment with new techniques.
 Linocut seemed to be a simple, entry-level starter point.
 My first linocuts were truly awful!!
-But I quickly realised that lino didn’t have to be simple, I could do my usual illustration style, and somehow carving became truly therapeutic for me as I became immersed in the small details of fur.
+But I quickly realized that lino didn’t have to be simple, I could do my usual illustration style, and somehow carving became truly therapeutic for me as I became immersed in the small details of fur.
 I spent the last two years of my degree happily ensconced in the print room, making large-scale linocuts and printing them on the Albion press.

 Since then I’ve become a qualified gardener, and I do all my carving and printing from home at my little desk.
 I still do only lino, usually black and white, as that’s where my real passion is – and of course always depicting some sort of wildlife.